yjg30737/pyside-lang-comparison-graph/README.md

 You can see the real-time log while running the test, pause/resume the test.

-You cannot close the window while test is running or paused.
+You cannot close the app while test is running or paused.

 You can save it as png, jpg, pdf file.